-If you're a faculty member using these images in Desire2Learn, the images need to be resized smaller so that they fit within the D2L environment and your students are not forced to scroll horizontally to see your content.
+If you're a faculty member using these images in Brightspace, the images need to be resized smaller so that they fit within the Brightspace environment and your students are not forced to scroll horizontally to see your content.
 To resize the images, use your favorite image editor or a free image editor such as Pixlr, available as the Pixlr Express online version or the Pixlr Express mobile version.

-- Course Home page narrower column: 220 pixels maximum width
+- Course Home page narrower column: 290 pixels maximum width

-- HTML page within a course: 700 pixels maximum width
+- HTML page within a course: 660 pixels maximum width

-When you use Insert Image in the D2L HTML Editor to add an image to one of your course pages, the alt text for that image can be copied from the media.txt file you downloaded from ImageQuest.
+When you use Insert Stuff in the Brightspace HTML Editor to add an image to an email or discussion message, the alt text for that image can be copied from the media.txt file you downloaded from ImageQuest.
 Consider whether the alt text provided by ImageQuest is contextually appropriate for your students, adding or deleting words from the alt text as necessary to best explain the image to students in the context of your course.
-At this time, you may also provide a citation for the image using one of the four versions available.